OceanOutcomes/ocean-outcomes/what-we-do/triple-bottom-line-seafood/funding-and-facility/index.md

 The Sustainable Seafood Fund concept under review is a pioneering impact investment framework with the overarching objective of promoting sustainable marine ecosystems and fisheries management by aligning environmental, social and financial incentives.

-Ocean Outcomes has been at the forefront for many years of the development of a rigorous global FIP approach and we continue to actively engage in addressing the barriers and challenges that fisheries face in today’s world.
+For many years Ocean Outcomes has been at the forefront of the development of a rigorous global FIP approach and we continue to actively engage in addressing the barriers and challenges that fisheries face in today’s world.
 The lack of significant, long-term financing for fisheries in transition is one of these barriers.
 It is simply not possible to increase the pace and scale of change required without a transformation in thinking about how we pay for the costs of change.

 ![Facility fund process graphic] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/embedded+photos/triple-bottom-line-seafood/Fund-financing-model-figure-web.png)